 - Visit Central Park. (it’s free and one of the most beautiful spots in New York)

 - Check out Times Square at night.
 (Yes, it’s touristy.
 But it’s worth going at least once)

-- See the Statue of Liberty (If you’re using the New York Pass, it’s free)
+- See the Statue of Liberty and Ellis Island (If you’re using the New York Pass, it’s free)

-- See the views from the Top of the Rock.
+- See the views from the Top of the Rock at the Rockefeller Center.
 (It’s free with the New York Pass)

 - See Eygptian mummies at The Met.
 (It’s free with the New York Pass)

-- Visit the 9/11 Memorial.
+- Visit the 9/11 Memorial and One World Observatory.
 (There’s also the 9/11 Memorial Museum which is worth visiting.
 It’s free with the New York Pass)

-- Walk the High Line.
+- Walk the High Line and check out the observation deck.
 (This urban walking trail above the city streets is a nice break from the hustle and bustle of NYC)

 - Walk across the Brooklyn Bridge.
 (This is one of my favorite FREE views of the New York skyline)

 - See a Broadway show.
 (Popular shows book up in advance or you can find deals on same-day tickets)